hadley/adv-r/Function-operators.md

 # Function operators

-In this chapter, you'll learn about function operators: functions that take (at least) one function as input and return a function as output.
+In this chapter, you'll learn about function operators: functions that take one (or more) function as input and return a function as output.
 Function operators are a FP technique related to functionals, but where functionals abstract away common uses of loops, function operators abstract over common uses of anonymous functions.
-Like functionals, there's nothing you can't do without function operators; but they can make your code more readable, more expressive and faster to write.
-They allow you to add extra functionality, modify how a function works, or combine multiple functions to make new tools.
+Like functionals, there's nothing you can't do without then; but they can make your code more readable, more expressive and faster to write.

-Here's an example of a simple function operator (FO) that makes a function chatty, showing its input and output (albeit in a very naive way).
+Here's an example of a simple function operator (FO) that makes a function chatty, showing its input and output (albeit in a naive way).
 It's useful because it gives a window into functionals, and we can use it to see how `lapply()` and `mclapply()` execute code differently.
 (We'll explore this theme in more detail below with the fully-featured `tee()` function below)

 ```r